firtman/frontendmasters-pwa/README.md

-## Progressive Web Apps: You Don’t Need That App Store
+## PWAs: You Might Not Need That App Store

-This is a companion repository for the [Progressive Web Apps: You Don’t Need That App Store](https://frontendmasters.com/courses/pwas-v2/) course on Frontend Masters by Maximiliano Firtman
+This is a companion repository for the [PWAs: You Might Not Need That App Store](https://frontendmasters.com/courses/pwas-v2/) course on Frontend Masters by Maximiliano Firtman

 ### Getting Started